 Girls Emerging Talent

-The aim of the FAI Girls Centre of Excellence is to raise the technical ability of players across all levels of the game through the provision of further training and lifestyle development at regional level, which will ultimately prepare them for the next level-International Football
+Centres of ExcellenceThe Centres of Excellence Programme is the first step on the Elite Player Pathway for girls and caters for those born in 2006 & 2007.
+The aim of this programme is to further raise the technical ability of elite players through the provision of further training and lifestyle development at regional level which will ultimately prepare them for the next step, International Football

-The Gaynor Competition is considered to be the premier tournament for underage girls football in Ireland.
-It takes place at teh impressive facilities in University of Limerick with the 2017 tournament scheduled for 22-25th June.
+Gaynor TournamentThe Gaynor tournament is considered to be the premier tournament for underage girls in Ireland.
+It takes place at the impressive facilities in University of Limerick with the 2020 tournament scheduled for July 27th – August 2nd.

 The tournament itself is divided into three age groups.
 U12; Four regional tournaments take place every year around May/June time with the four regional winners qualifying for the national finals which takes during the Gaynor tournament.
 The Mayo Schoolboys/Girls Youth League were victorious in the 2019 competition overcoming the challenges of the North Eastern Counties Schoolboy/Girls League, the Tipperary Schoolboys/Girls Southern and District League and the Galway and District Soccer League.
 U13 and U15; In 2019, both the format and the age groups changed from the traditional u14 and u16 age groups.
 The age groups were changed to u13 and u15 to fall in line with the introduction of the u17 Women’s National League.
 A qualifying competition was also introduced, and all participating leagues divided into four groups play off against each other between January and May with their finishing placings determining their seedings for the tournament itself.
 The Sligo/Leitrim Underage Soccer League were victorious in the u13 Gaynor Tournament in 2019 with the Cork Women’s and Schoolgirls League capturing the u15 title.